Quantile Hedging in a Semi-Static Market with Model Uncertainty: Approximation of the quantile hedging price and strategy

 \subsection{Discretized Market}

-In this section, we will discretize the path space of stock prices, define model uncertainty in the discretized market and show that it satisfies no arbitrage condition when the discretization is sufficiently fine.
+In order to approximate the quantile hedging price and the hedging strategy, we discretize the path space, define model uncertainty in the discretized market and show that it satisfies the no arbitrage condition when the discretization is sufficiently fine.